 The service operations ecosystem is in constant change.
-New and often quite small suppliers who have core competence in digital development (although not necessarily in operating the services) are reshaping the ecosystem.
+New and often quite small suppliers who have core competence in product and service development (although not necessarily in operating the services) are reshaping the ecosystem.
 The trend is to transfer traditional service operations from regional data centres into global data centres operated by new global mega players instead of traditional service providers.
-In general, the organisations are less dependent on dedicated operations management, and have to deal with a more fragmented and more complex operational ecosystem.
+In general, the organisations are less dependent on dedicated operations management and have to deal with a more fragmented and complex operational ecosystem.

 Service integration or Service Integration and Management (SIAM) today has a significant role as it defines how to manage services in a multi-vendor environment.
 It coordinates the whole service delivery ecosystem covering internal and external operations as well as local on-premise and global cloudified service operations.

-Service integration promotes a collaborative culture in the ecosystem and directs focus from reactive issue resolution into proactive and preventive service management in good co-operation with all stakeholders.
+Service integration promotes a collaborative culture in the ecosystem and directs focus from reactive issue resolution to proactive and preventive service management in good cooperation with all stakeholders.

 Figure 6.1.1 The dimensions of service integration